Hydrodynamic Behavior of Non-spherical Particles in Confined Vertical Flows: A Resolved CFD-DEM Study: Numerical verification

 \subsection{Drafting, Kissing and Tumbling}

 The CFD-DEM capacity to resolve hydrodynamic interactions between multiple particles is verified through simulations of two settling spheres in quiescent fluid, following the benchmark configuration of \citet{glowinski2001fictitious}.
 The computational domain is a vertical rectangular box (\SI{10}{\milli\meter} \(\times\) \SI{10}{\milli\meter} \(\times\) \SI{40}{\milli\meter}).
-Two identical spheres are released vertically, initially separated, and their settling velocities are tracked as they approach, collide, and tumble.~\Cref{fig:N2} compares the settling velocity evolution of the two spherical particles with the direct numerical simulations (DNS) from~\citet{sharma2005fast}, revealing three characteristic phases of particle-particle interactions: \begin{enumerate}[leftmargin=0.5cm,labelsep = 0.2em] \item \textbf{Drafting\textemdash independent settling regime (\(t < \SI{0.14}{\second}\))}: The particles settle at identical velocities as the trailing particle remains beyond the wake of the leading particle.
-Each particle experiences drag from the undisturbed far-field flow, producing independent settling dynamics with a velocity difference of \(<5\%\). \item \textbf{Kissing\textemdash wake entrainment regime (\(\SI{0.14}{\second} < t < \SI{0.35}{\second}\))}: The trailing particle enters the leading particle's wake, where streamwise fluid velocity is elevated relative to the far-field.
-The relative velocity between the fluid and the trailing particle reduces the drag force, leading to an apparent acceleration.
-The velocity difference causes rapid gap closure, bringing the particles to contact at \(\SI{0.35}{\second}\). \item \textbf{Tumbling\textemdash collision and post-contact dynamics (\(t > \SI{0.35}{\second}\))}: At \(t = \SI{0.35}{\second}\), particles collide, the Hertz-Mindlin contact model calculates normal and tangential collision forces, resulting in particle tumbling and momentum exchange. \end{enumerate}
+Two identical spheres are released vertically, initially separated, and their settling velocities are tracked as they approach, collide, and tumble. \Cref{fig:N2} compares the settling velocity evolution of the two spherical particles with the direct numerical simulations (DNS) from~\citet{sharma2005fast}, revealing three characteristic phases of particle-particle interactions: \begin{enumerate}[leftmargin=0.5cm,labelsep = 0.2em] \item \textbf{Initial Settling Regime (\(t < \SI{0.14}{\second}\))}: The particles settle at identical velocities as the trailing particle remains beyond the wake of the leading particle.
+Each particle experiences drag from the undisturbed far-field flow, producing independent settling dynamics with a velocity difference of \(<5\%\). \item \textbf{Drafting\textemdash Wake Entrainment Regime (\(\SI{0.14}{\second} < t < \SI{0.35}{\second}\))}: The trailing particle enters the leading particle's low-pressure wake, where fluid velocity is elevated relative to the far-field.
+This reduces the drag force on the trailing particle, causing it to accelerate and rapidly close the gap. \item \textbf{Kissing\textemdash Contact and Tumbling Dynamics \((t\ge\SI{0.35}{\second})\)}: At \(t = \SI{0.35}{\second}\), the particles come in contact, known as the kissing phase.
+The Hertz-Mindlin contact model calculates normal and tangential contact forces, leading to particle tumbling and momentum exchange. \end{enumerate}